 Think about the last opinion.
-Shafts of ordinary umbrella can’t deliver a solid whack without breaking, whether they are made in UK, China, or wherever.
+Shafts of ordinary umbrellas can’t deliver a solid whack without breaking, whether they are made in the UK, China, or wherever.
 (By a solid whack I mean powerful enough to disable a knifer, a whack like the ones you can see in these videos.
-By the way, do you see any spokes breaking during all the whacking and other torture tests?).
-Just imagine the type who wrote that opinion….
+By the way, do you see any spokes breaking during all the whacking and other torture tests?)
+Just imagine the type who wrote that nonsense. . . .

-Again, the above opinions were posted following a link to unbreakableumbrella.com where the posters could, if they would, see videos of Unbreakable® Umbrellas breaking coconuts (just think what else can they break–in strong hands).
+Again, the above opinions were posted following a link to unbreakableumbrella.com where the posters could, if they had bothered, see videos of Unbreakable® Umbrellas breaking coconuts (just think what else they can break–in strong hands).

 And here C.G., a member of realselfdefense-list, responds to such nonsense opinions with fact:

 1. An open umbrella is a poor shield but offers some concealment of your next move.

 2. Closed, it is the same as a stick or a cane and can be used in the same way.
 Do not worry about stabbing an eye, use it as you would a stick.
 You don’t know how to do that?
 Go on line and find videos or a martial arts course that teaches it.
 Then train.
 [My comment: Effectiveness of your training is up to you.
 Some chose to be untrained and I don’t care for such.]

 3. Carried as a matter of course, you always have a weapon with you, even in places where other weapons are denied you.
 A simple cane is in the same category, but does not provide shelter in the rain.

 4. In terms of fighting a man with a knife, the stick or closed umbrella will win for a determined fighter.
 Unlike some here [in the forum], I speak with knowledge rather than assumption.